jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 [muCommander](https://www.mucommander.com/)
 * More lightweight than Commander One, so I'm starting to prefer it
 * [This website](https://logicgrimoire.wordpress.com/2013/11/15/richs-quick-and-easy-guide-to-file-management-with-mucommander/) offers good tips on how to get started with it

-Still looking for one on Windows that I like

 ### Searching for files
 [Agent Ransack](https://www.mythicsoft.com/agentransack/) (Windows)